venmo/business-rules-ui/README.md

 ## $.fn.actionsBuilder()

 The `$.fn.actionsBuilder` has an identical API to `$.fn.conditionsBuilder`, but it uses a different data structure.
 The `fields` property should be an array of action objects.
-Each action object has a `label` and `value`.
+Each action object has a `label` and `name`.
 An action object may have a `fields` property that is an array of action objects, allowing for nested action data.
 All action objects that are not "top level" should also have a `fieldType` of `text`, `textarea` or `select`.